Troate/STC_MVC/docs/files/unitTest%5CbaseController_test.php.txt

     }

     /**
-     * Tests the delete funciton of course_controller
+     * Tests the delete funciton of baseController
      * @dataProvider test_delete_DP
      * @param string $tableName Name of the table to insert value in
      * @param array $parameters Parameters to be inserted